 How can you serve?
 It's easy!
-Volunteering at the church; helping a neighbor; volunteering with our mission partners or local nonprofits; praying for our mission partners, our nation, and our world; and any volunteering you already do...they all count towards your 50 hours!
+Helping at the church; lending a hand to a neighbor; volunteering with our mission partners or local nonprofits; praying for our mission partners, our nation, and our world; and any volunteering you already do...they all count towards your 50 hours!

 Each time you serve, come back here and record your hours, and share your experiences.
+Over the course of the year, we’ll share some of the church’s stories and celebrate God’s work together.
 Let's see how many hours we can serve together this year!

 50th Anniversary Celebration